wmorgen1/ARscore/README.md

 standard pipeline for identifying differential expression from read count data[^3][^4][^5].

-v 0.2.0 requires Larman Lab naming conventions for mock IP controls, samples, and peptide annotations.
-Peptide grouping is currently based on library design.
+Input PhIP-Seq data requires Larman Lab naming conventions for mock IP controls, samples, and peptide annotations.
+Peptide grouping is currently based on the taxon_species annotation column.
+Custom peptide groupings can be achieved by replacing this column.

 For more information, see the package vignette using `browseVignettes("ARscore")`.